Getting your Trinity Audio player ready...

 Boom!
 The force of Hellie hitting the door blew it off its hinges, and it crashed down on Jammer.

-Once I got to the spot, I had to decide quickly: Follow Hellie and the moth, or help my friend?
+Once I got to the spot, I had to decide quickly—follow Hellie and the moth or help my friend?

-I didn’t want to lose sight of them, but I couldn’t leave the door on poor Jammer.
-I slid the door off her.
-She was out cold but breathing, thankfully alive.
+I didn’t want to lose track of them, but I couldn’t leave the door on top of poor Jammer.
+I slid it off her.

 “Dammit.”